 The Bank functions in a complex and restricted environment.
-Business risk arises from inappropriate responses to the emerging and prevailing issues like Remuneration Policy, risks to earnings and the strategy taken by the Bank.
+Business risk arises from inappropriate responses to the emerging and prevailing issues and the strategy taken by the Bank.
 There are also issues arising out of Brexit, payment risk and sanctions risk, which are recognised and capital allocated accordingly.